oushujun/PopTEvo/crossover/ReadMe.md

 hisat2-build -p 36 Zm-B73-REFERENCE-NAM-5.0.fa B73-v5
 ```

+Extract 100bp flanking sequence of each SNP from B73v4 and map to B73v5

 ```bash
 for f in *.vcf; do grep -v "^##" $f |cut -f 1-4 > $f.1; done